ExistentialEnso/dasduk-contract/README.md

 More recent versions of Solidity support an ``unchecked`` keyword that lets you disable integer overflow checking.
 If there is no way a variable used in this block could **ever** be subject to overflow, it is a secure way to save a little on gas.

-``require`` statements in these blocks still function as expected as long as there is no way an integer overflow exploit is possible.
+The ``require`` statements in these blocks still function as expected as long as there is no way an integer overflow exploit is possible.
+Therefore, it can be a risk when using with token amounts, but for wholly internally controlled variables like the number of NFTs minted, there is no reason to worry about integer overflow checking.

 ## Deployed Contract